neajul/New-Dependencies/Notes/Unfiltered Notes.md

 * your computer doesn't belong to you
 * How deep does the stack go?
 * Libertarian Leisure Culture
+* **New dependencies: what actually are these new dependencies in a place like Mokum?
+That should be a diary entry**

 ## Nobody likes big tech